Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Mentions optional date range and limit, which suggests usage context but does not explicitly state when to use this tool over alternatives or when not to use it.
-Usage is implied but not enforced.
+The description mentions optional date range and limit, and requires an API key, but does not explicitly state when to use this tool over alternatives or provide any exclusions.
+Usage context is clear but lacks comparative guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.